Complications Caused by Shoulder Dystocia

 Make sure your child’s current and future needs are provided for.
 Please contact our experienced medical malpractice attorneys today to schedule a free case review.

-Wapner Newman represents birth injury victims throughout Pennsylvania and New Jersey, with offices in Allentown, Philadelphia, West Conshohocken, and Marlton.
+Wapner Newman’s birth injury lawyers protect victims throughout Pennsylvania and New Jersey, with offices in Allentown, Philadelphia, West Conshohocken, and Marlton.